Cyberduck

 System Requirements

-Cyberduck is compatible with both Windows and macOS operating systems.
-The system requirements for Cyberduck are as follows:
+Cyberduck is compatible with a wide range of operating systems, including Windows, macOS, and Linux.
+The system requirements for Cyberduck are:

 Pros and Cons